The proven success of the Graduation Approach has spurred governments and development agencies to expand the model to millions of people.

 One year after the program ended—three years after receiving the assets—program participants on average had significantly more assets and savings, spent more time working, went hungry on fewer days, and experienced lower levels of stress and improved physical health compared to those who did not receive the program.
 The program was also cost effective, with positive returns in five of six countries, ranging from 133 percent in Ghana to 433 percent in India.
 In other words, for every dollar spent on the program in India, ultra-poor households had $4.33 in long-term benefits.

-In addition, IPA helped to design and will oversee evaluations of the Adaptive Social Protection Program in the Sahel (Burkina Faso, Chad, Mali, Mauritania, Niger, and Senegal).
-The graduation approach forms the basis for this program, which aims to increase access to effective social protection systems in the region, while also helping the poor and vulnerable adapt to climate-induced changes.
+IPA also helped design and is overseeing evaluations of the Adaptive Social Protection Program in the Sahel (Burkina Faso, Chad, Mali, Mauritania, Niger, and Senegal).
+The program, which aims to increase access to effective social protection systems in the region, while also helping the poor and vulnerable adapt to climate-induced changes, was designed in part based on the Graduation Approach.

 If you know of other organizations that are using these results, or have any corrections or updates to make to this case study, please contact email@example.com.